humanloop/frontend-test/README.md

 [{"start": 12, "end": 30, "text": "Southampton United", label: 'organization'},]
 ```

-How you do this up to you!
+How you do this is up to you!
 People can spend a long time annotating documents like this, so some thought to making intuitive, robust and maybe even fun is wanted.

 # Guidelines